 Note: Credential holders who are not AHIMA members pay the above fees on a biennial basis.
-Credential holders who are AHIMA members pay reduced recertification fees on an biennial basis.
-The cost of your recertification will be based on your membership status when your certification expires.
+Credential holders who are AHIMA members pay reduced recertification fees on a biennial basis.
+The cost of your recertification fees will be based on your membership status.

-Recertification dues will be invoiced in the AHIMA CEU Center and payments must be made by or before your recertification cycle end date.
-All CEUs and recertification requirements must be met before paying the fees to recertify.
+Recertification due will be invoiced in the AHIMA CEU Center and payments must be made by or before your recertification cycle end date.
+All CEUs must be entered into your CEU center before paying the recertification fee.